 Leveraging debt for investments is a strategy that gets popular during multiyear bull markets.
 And there’s no question — on the way up, borrowing to expand an investment portfolio can work wonders, but we should never forget that what goes up, must come down.
-When it comes to investing, leverage is a double-edged sword — it magnifies movements both up and down.
+When it comes to investing, debt leverage is a double-edged sword — it magnifies movements both up and down.

 Using Debt as an Investment